TimBoleslawsky/data-science-vault/Notes/Causal Inference.md

 - If $X$ and $Y$ are correlated → multicollinearity (conditioning doesn’t induce anything new, but makes the estimates unstable).
 ## Plots to Analyze Causal Relationships
 There are two main ways to analyze causal relationships using plots in R. Here are the two examples:
-To analyze the relationship between $M$ and $A$ further we have three options:
 ### Predictor Residual Plots
 This plot shows the outcome against a predictor that has been “purged” of the influence of other predictors.
 This lets us see the unique association between a predictor and the outcome.